The Ren & Stimpy Show: United States

-A two-disc set dubbed The Lost Episodes was released on July 17, 2006, featuring both the aired and unaired episodes from "Ren & Stimpy Adult Party Cartoon", as well as clips from unfinished cartoons.
+A two-disc set dubbed The Lost Episodes was released on July 17, 2006, featuring both the aired and unaired episodes from Ren & Stimpy "Adult Party Cartoon".

-Paramount released "The Almost Complete Series" 9-disc set that combines the individual season discs into a single package, on February 6, 2018 and was re-released on January 11, 2022.
+Paramount released "The Almost Complete Series" 9-disc set that combines the individual season discs into a single package, on February 6, 2018, and was re-released on January 11, 2022.

 Europe

 The original series was released entirely as a 9-disc set in Germany on October 4, 2013.
-After people said that two episodes on the second disc were not completely uncensored, Turbine Classics offered to send everybody with proof of purchase of an uncensored disc.
+After people said that two episodes on the second disc were not completely uncensored, Turbine Classics offered to send everybody proof of purchase of an uncensored disc.
 The set comprises a mix of the known US airings and the German TV airings which included some exclusive scenes of various episodes.
 Since the set is the first to include all scenes ever broadcast worldwide, it is considered the first truly uncensored DVD release of the series.